paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
-25. Username should be root, and make the password root as well then click Open
+107. Username should be root, and make the password root as well, then click Open

 </p>
 <br />